 You then have to transfer the money to your bank account.
 It is not uncommon for it to take 7-10 days after you sell an item to have the money from the sale.
 If you need money now, sell your items locally on Craigslist or FB Marketplace.
 You’ll get less for them but you’ll have cash in hand!

-The serach function on Mercari is not quite like the one that you’re use on eBay (or Poshmark).
+The search function on Mercari is not quite like the one that you’re using on eBay (or Poshmark).
 It returns results only in the order that they were listed (new to old).
 Because of this, items that have been listed for a longer period of time are very unlikely to sell.
-In our experience, thing either gain traction and sell quickly or never sell.
+In our experience, things either gain traction and sell quickly or never sell.

-In the mean time just remember: the more you list the more you sell so keep up the good work!
+In the meantime just remember: the more you list the more you sell so keep up the good work!
 Happy selling!